Yash-1706/BUGTRACE/README.md

 - MongoDB with Mongoose ODM
 - JWT Authentication
 - bcrypt for password hashing
-- Multer for file uploads
-- Cloudinary for image storage

 ### Frontend
 - React.js with React Router